moby/moby/docs/sources/use/working_with_links_names.rst

 .. versionadded:: v0.6.5

-You can now name your container by using ``-name`` flag.
-If no name is provided, Docker will automatically generate a name which can be seen by typing: ``docker ps``.
+You can now name your container by using the ``-name`` flag.
+If no name is provided, Docker will automatically generate a name.
+You can see this name using the ``docker ps`` command.

 .. code-block:: bash

     # format is "sudo docker run -name <container_name> <image_name> <command>"
     $ sudo docker run -name test ubuntu /bin/bash

+    # the flag "-a" Show all containers.
+Only running containers are shown by default.
+    $ sudo docker ps -a
+    CONTAINER ID        IMAGE                            COMMAND             CREATED             STATUS              PORTS               NAMES
+    2522602a0d99        ubuntu:12.04                     /bin/bash           14 seconds ago      Exit 0                                  test

 .. _run_link: